 DuPage County Unallocated Maintenance Attorneys

 Unallocated Alimony Lawyers Serving Bloomingdale, Lombard, and Joliet

 Most spouses going through a divorce are familiar with child support and alimony/maintenance.
 Child support is designated for the needs of the children and maintenance for the needs of the receiving spouse.
 In Illinois divorces finalized prior to December 31, 2018, there is another option, known as unallocated maintenance, that can often be financially beneficial for both parties.
 Unallocated family support is only beneficial in certain cases, however.
 For this reason, it should only be implemented with the advice and counsel of an experienced divorce and family law attorney.

 At Mevorah Law Offices LLC, we have been serving clients in the Chicago area and throughout Illinois for over 35 years.
 Our award-winning attorneys have extensive experience with even the most complex divorces involving debt division, bankruptcies and other challenging financial issues.
 Our lawyers are skilled, approachable and dedicated to protecting the interests of each client we serve.
 In addition, we have in-depth knowledge of tax consequences and divorce and how unallocated maintenance can often become a win-win for both spouses.

 Unallocated Maintenance and Taxes

 During a divorce, child support is typically tax neutral; in other words, child support payments cannot be deducted by the paying spouse and are not taxed as income to the receiving spouse.
 Alimony/maintenance, on the other hand, is tax deductible for the paying spouse and subject to income taxes for the receiving spouse in divorces finalized prior to 2019.
-With unallocated maintenance, child support and alimony payments are combined into one award that is tax deductible for the payer and taxable income for the recipient.
+With unallocated maintenance, child support and alimony payments are combined into one award that is tax deductible for the payor and taxable income for the recipient.
 While this arrangement is always beneficial for the payer, it can often be beneficial for the recipient as well.